-6.15.1 Finding out whether a certificate is TPM-protected
+4.15.1 Finding out whether a private key is TPM-protected

-If a TPM chip has been installed and enabled on an SNS model firewall, whenever you install a certificate on a firewall from the SMC server, the TPM chip will protect the certificate.
+If a TPM chip has been installed and enabled on an SNS model firewall, whenever you install an identity on a firewall from the SMC server, the TPM chip will protect the corresponding private key.

-To find out whether a certificate is protected by a TPM chip, go to the following panels in the SMC server web administration interface:
+To find out whether a private key is protected by a TPM chip, go to the following panels in the SMC server web administration interface:

-In the Configuration > Certificats menu, show the Storage column (hidden by default).
-The status Protected is indicated in the column if the certificate is protected by a TPM chip.
+• In the Configuration > Certificats menu, show the Storage column (hidden by default).
+The status Protected is indicated in the column if a private key is protected by a TPM chip.